-Crimson clover is a legume that has been traditionally used as a forage in the southern United States.
-In recent years, farmers have begun successfully using this rapidly growing winter annual as a cover crop in a variety of rotations including corn, soybeans, wheat, cotton, potatoes, snap beans and grain sorghum.
-Crimson clover is adapted to cool conditions and tolerates most soil types making it a versatile plant.
+A legume that has traditionally been used as a forage in the southern United States.
+In recent years, farmers have successfully used this rapidly growing winter annual as a cover crop in corn, soybeans, wheat, cotton, potatoes, snap beans, grain sorghum, and more.
+Crimson clover is adapted to cool conditions and tolerates most soil types, making it a versatile plant.

 Purple Top Turnips